Miami PD Alarmed By Child Abuse Case Where 4-Year-Old Boy Needed Surgery After 3rd-Degree Burns To Hand

 MIAMI (CBSMiami) – The Miami Police Department is alarmed by a new case revealing a “long period” of abuse of a 4-year-old boy.
-The judge in the case also had some strong words as well.
+The judge in the case also had some strong words in court.

 “I think it’s pretty horrific,” said Circuit Judge Mindy Glazer as 22-year-old Suzune Theodore appeared before her in bond court.